justLxy/Watermark/python/CONFIG.md

 ## Overview

-The default configuration for TrustMark (variant Q, 100% strength, BCH_5 error correction) is sufficient for most use cases.
 All watermarking algorithms trade off between three properties:

 - **Capacity (bits)**
 - **Robustness (to various transformations)**
 - **Visibility (of watermark)**

-This document outlines the main parameters for configuring TrustMark to tune these properties.
+This document explains how to configure TrustMark to tune these properties, however the default configuration for TrustMark (variant Q, 100% strength, BCH_5 error correction) is sufficient for most use cases.

 ## Model variant

-TrustMark ships with four model variants (**B**, **C**, **P**, and **Q**) that may be selected when instantiating TrustMark.
+TrustMark has four model variants (**B**, **C**, **P**, and **Q**) that may be selected when instantiating TrustMark.
 All encode/decode calls on the object will use this variant.

 In general, we recommend using **P** or **Q**:
 - **P** is useful for creative applications where very high visual quality is required.